Block2Paz/CRI-Scrape/README.md

 This code is only for educational purpose.
 So i'am not responsible for any illegal use of this code.

 ## Problems / Questions
-For any problem or for asking anything write me at serpt@vcardone.it
+For any problem or for asking anything write me at criscrape@vcardone.it

 ## Requirements and Installation
 #### Requirements